Wikibooks: Wikijunior

 Wikijunior is a subproject of Wikibooks that specializes in books for children.
 The project consists of both a magazine and a website, and is currently being developed in English, Danish, Finnish, French, German, Italian, Japanese, Spanish, Arabic and Bangla.
 It is funded by a grant from the Beck Foundation.

 Book content

 While some books are original, others began as text copied over from other sources of free content textbooks found on the Internet.
-All of the site's content is released under a Creative Commons Attribution-Share Alike license (or a compatible license).
+All of the site's content is released under a Creative Commons Attribution-ShareAlike license (or a compatible license).
 This means that, as with its sister project, Wikipedia, contributions remain copyrighted to their creators, while the licensing ensures that it can be freely distributed and reused subject to certain conditions.

 Wikibooks differs from Wikisource in that Wikisource collects exact copies and original translations of existing free content works, such as the original text of Shakespearean plays, while Wikibooks is dedicated either to original works, significantly altered versions of existing works, or annotations to original works.